 Is there a rate limit of API requests?

-Note: These limits are Account limits.
+Note: These limits are Account limits, not user limits.

 What will I see if I reach the Request Limit?